udo-munk/s/CONTRIBUTING.md

 with clang -std=c89 to avoid such things.

 This is the only vi like editor usable on CP/M-80.
-If you feel the urge to add features consider a fork, because if the size of the binary grows some, it becomes useles again on old 8-bit machines.
+If you feel the urge to add features consider a fork, because if the size of the binary grows some, it becomes useless again on old 8-bit machines.